ballerina-platform/ballerina-lang/docs/ballerina-tools.md

 Ballerina provides several tools to help you create, document, and test your code.
 These tools can be various editors, IDEs, and a graphical visualization tool for your code called the Ballerina Composer.

-This includes the following sections.
+These tools include the following.

 - [IDE plug-ins](#ide-plug-ins)
 - [Swagger to Ballerina code generator](#swagger-to-ballerina-code-generator)